juanre7/wgesp/README.md

-# wgesp: an ESP32-C6 as the front door to your home network
+# wgesp: The smallest ESP32 Wireguard server

 An ESP32-C6 plugged into mains power and your home WiFi opens an **outbound** WireGuard tunnel to a VPS.
 From anywhere you connect to the VPS and reach your